TeamFAPS/PSVita-RE-tools/README.md

 ### Usage :
 * Requires error_table.bin to be present in the Working Directory.
-* This file can be found usually in PSVita OS at os0:/kd/error_table.bin.
+* This file can be found usually in PS Vita OS at os0:/kd/error_table.bin.

 ```
 Arguments: <mode> <input>